netopiapayments/doc.netopia-payments.com/docs/payment-plugins/wordpress.md

 #### Step 3 - Configure the plugin and validate the technical implementation

 Configure the plugin by setting the Point of Sale signature and the associated keys.

+**Until the final validation is received, you will be using the SANDBOX keys.**

 Once the integration is complete, send an email to implementare@netopia.ro and request the final validation.
 Our technical support team will activate your Point of Sale, enabling you to start receiving payments.

 ---